canro91/canro91.github.io/_posts/2020-07-14-UltralearningTakeaways.md

 tags: books learning
 ---

 Scott Young describes in Ultralearning the strategy behind his own learning challenges, like "MIT Challenge in 1 year" and "A year without English."
 Let's learn what Ultralearning is all about.
+These are my takeaways.

-**Ultralearning is a strategy to learn that is self-directed and intense.** Ultralearning projects help you to advance your career or excel at a particular subject.
-Ultralearning is a perfect alternative to traditional learning methods.
+**Ultralearning is a self-directed and intense strategy to learn any subject.
+Ultralearning projects help to advance careers or excel at a particular subject.
+Ultralearning is a perfect alternative to traditional learning methods.**

-## Before starting
+## 1. Before starting

 Before starting an ultralearning project, answer why, what, and how you are going to ultralearn.